slowkow/snpsea/doc/SNPsea_manual.md

 A GCT formatted gene matrix with 1s and 0s indicating presence or absence of genes in Gene Ontology annotations.

+### `ImmGen2012.gct.gz`

+Gene expression data for 249 blood cell types from [GSE15907].
+Replicates for each cell type profile were averaged.
+For each gene, the single probe with the largest minimum was selected.

+> Immunological Genome Project.

+### `LDL_Teslovich2010.txt`

+37 SNPs taken from:

+> Teslovich TM, Musunuru K, Smith AV, et al. Biological, clinical and
+> population relevance of 95 loci for blood lipids.
+Nature.
+> 2010;466(7307):707-13.
+[PubMed][Teslovich2010]

 ### `Lango2010.txt.gz`